gulpsome/beverage/README.md

 [![dependencies](https://img.shields.io/david/gulpsome/beverage.svg?style=flat-square)](https://david-dm.org/gulpsome/beverage)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat-square)](http://standardjs.com)

-The DRYest gulp for the thirsty.
+_The DRYest gulp for the thirsty._

+This `beverage` simplifies your `npm run` experience with little to no effort, it just becomes `gulp` too.

+This `beverage` doubles your tasty `gulp` fun with even less effort, it's all the same, `gulp` on.

 ## Why